stijnwop/guidanceSteering/README.md

 ## Installation
 Currently the development version is only available via GitHub.
-Download the latest version from the [release section](https://github.com/stijnwop/guidanceSteering/releases).
+When a release version is avaiable you can download the latest version from the [release section](https://github.com/stijnwop/guidanceSteering/releases).

+For installing the release:

-Windows: Copy the `FS19_guidanceSteering.zip` into your `My Games\FarmingSimulator2019\mods` directory.
+Windows: Copy the `FS19_guidanceSteering_rc_<version>.zip` into your `My Games\FarmingSimulator2019\mods` directory.

 ## Documentation